General

 Range and Habitat

-Bristle-thighed Curlew: Breed in a limited area of western Alaska, on the lower Yukon River and the central Seward Peninsula.
+Bristle-thighed Curlew: Breeds in a limited area of western Alaska, on the lower Yukon River and the central Seward Peninsula.
 Spends winters on a wide range of small islands in the south Pacific, including Hawaiian Islands, Mariana Islands, Micronesia, Fiji, Samoa, and French Polynesia.
 Preferred habitats include quiet, undisturbed beaches and coastal grassy fields and pastures.

 Breeding and Nesting